-During the last decade, worldwide financial markets experienced significant disruptions and, during a portion of this period, the United States and many other economies experienced a prolonged economic downturn, resulting in heightened credit risk, reduced valuation of investments and decreased economic activity.
-While economic conditions have generally improved, there is continued uncertainty regarding the strength of the economy.
-While inflation had previously been limited, supply chain issues resulting from businesses and consumers coming out of the pandemic, a shortage of workers and the Russia-Ukraine conflict have led to an increase in prices across the economy and that trend may continue.
-It is possible that steps taken by the federal government to stabilize financial markets and improve economic conditions (such as the recent decision by the Federal Reserve to increase interest rates) may be insufficient to forestall a continued inflationary environment.
-Furthermore, financial markets may again experience significant and prolonged volatility and disruption.
+As a consequence of the global financial crisis of 2008 and the COVID-19 pandemic, worldwide financial markets experienced significant disruptions and, during a portion of this period, the United States and many other economies experienced a prolonged economic downturn, resulting in heightened credit risk, reduced valuation of investments and decreased economic activity.
+While economic conditions have generally improved, there is continued uncertainty regarding the duration and strength of the economic recovery.
+Even if growth continues, it may be at a slow rate for an extended period of time, and other economic conditions, such as employment rates, may continue to be weak.
+In addition, while inflation has recently been limited, it is possible that steps taken by the federal government to stabilize financial markets and improve economic conditions could lead to an inflationary environment.
+Furthermore, financial markets may again experience significant and prolonged disruption.

-Economic uncertainty has been exacerbated in recent years by the increased potential for default by one or more European sovereign debt issuers, the potential partial or complete dissolution of the Eurozone and its common currency, the war in the Ukraine and the economic disruptions caused by the sanctions instituted against Russian as a consequence of its invasion of Ukraine, and the negative impact of such events on global financial institutions and capital markets generally.
+Economic uncertainty has been exacerbated in recent years by the increased potential for default by one or more European sovereign debt issuers, the potential partial or complete dissolution of the Eurozone and its common currency and the negative impact of such events on global financial institutions and capital markets generally.

 Actions or inactions of European governments may affect these actual or perceived risks.
 In addition, future actions or inactions of the U.S. government, including a failure to increase the government debt limit or a shutdown of the federal government, could increase the actual or perceived risk that the United States may not ultimately pay its obligations when due and may disrupt financial markets.

 A deterioration of economic conditions, or a significant disruption of the financial markets could have a material adverse effect on the Company's results of operations, financial condition or liquidity.
-Several of the risk factors discussed in this Offering Memorandum identify risks that result from, or are exacerbated by, an economic slowdown or financial disruption.
+Several of the risk factors discussed in this offering memorandum identify risks that result from, or are exacerbated by, an economic slowdown or financial disruption.
 These include risks related to the Company's investment portfolio, reinsurance arrangements, other credit exposures, estimates of claims and claim adjustment expense reserves, emerging claim and coverage issues, the competitive environment, regulatory developments and the impact of rating agency actions.